dercode-solutions-2025/IRVM-1.0/README.md

 # IRVM-1.0
-IRVM, Intermediate Representational Virtual Machine, is a software meant for compilers.
-It executes IR (called IScript).
-IScript is interpreted.
-IRVM was built for LightCobol.
-IRVM is meant for stack-based languages.
+IRVM, Intermediate Representational Virtual Machine, is a software meant for small compilers.
+It was built for LightCobol.
-# Guide
+# Bytecode
 Instructions:
 * 0x00 = HALT
 * 0x01 = PUSH <byte>